thestormforge/examples/webapp/hipster-shop/README.md

 ## Prerequisites

 You must have a Kubernetes cluster.
 We recommend using a cluster with 4 nodes, 16 vCPUs (4 on each node) and 32GB of memory (8 on each node).
-Additionally, you will need a local configured copy of `kubectl`.

-Additionally, you will need to initialize StormForge Optimize in your cluster.
-You can download a binary for your platform from the [installation guide](install) and run `stormforge install optimize-pro` (while connected to your cluster).
+Additionally, you will need `kubectl` and our `stormforge` CLI.
+Follow our [installation guide](https://docs.stormforge.io/optimize-pro/getting-started/install/) to get started.

 [install]: https://docs.stormforge.io/optimize-pro/getting-started/install/